Me back in the late 1970’s, when ‘Beryl’ made regular appearances on New Year’s Eve.

 Our dog George, who was most unimpressed by the ghostly goings-on!

 the many old family photos I have, and since she never gave me her name, I have no way of tracking her down.
-Maybe she was a trapped soul who needed help to cross over, and thought I was the one to help her, or maybe she was a harbinger of change, as she only seemed to appear when my life was about to change radically.
+Maybe she was a trapped soul who needed help to cross over into the afterlife, and thought I was the one to help her, or maybe she was a harbinger of change, as she only seemed to appear when my life was about to change radically.
 When she appeared to me in 1979, I was already pregnant with my youngest child, although I didn’t realise that at the time.

 From my current standpoint of having some knowledge of things spiritual, I’ve more or less come to the conclusion that maybe Beryl appeared to me in order to prove that there is another world beyond this earthly life, and also spark my interest in preparation for my personal spiritual journey.
 I will probably never know in this lifetime, and it doesn’t really matter.
 Everything happens for a reason, even if we don’t recognise it at the time.
 Being naturally curious, I would love to know who she was, and why she shared my life for so long, but I certainly feel privileged that she chose me to appear to.
 I only wish I could have helped her – but maybe I did, in some small way.
 I certainly hope so.